wandb/weave/docs/docs/guides/core-types/evaluations.md

 #### Evaluate a `Model`

-To evaluate a `Model`, call `evaluate` on using an `Evaluation`. `Models` are used when you have attributes that you want to experiment with and capture in Weave.
+`Models` are used when you have attributes that you want to experiment with and capture in Weave.
+To evaluate a `Model`, use the `evaluate` method from `Evaluation`.

 The following example runs `predict()` on each example and scores the output with each scoring function defined in the `scorers` list using the `examples` dataset.